 UN Spiritual Summit

-Note that the United Nations already has The Universal Declaration of Human Rights (but note that I take the "other status" of Article 2 to include sexual orientation, i.e. sexual orientation is a form of "other status").
+Note that the United Nations already has The Universal Declaration of Human Rights (but note that I take the "other status" of Article 2 to include sexual orientation, i.e. sexual orientation is a form of "other status", as well as transgendered status and multi-spirit, many of whom identify as non-binary, status).

-I think there should be a UN-sponsored global spiritual summit (which I once said could be linked some to a similar political summit and a Beothuk wake WOMAD festival and an environmental summit) of representatives of all spiritual paths (including small ones, though many of very small paths could have an umbrella council with representatives from each which would choose a representative [not leader, representative] who would represent them at the main summit, and that would ensure that even very small paths would have representation) and atheism and agnosticism and humanism.
+I think there should be a UN-sponsored global spiritual summit, which I once said could be linked some to a similar political summit, which should include first nations (aboriginal) representation, and a Beothuk wake WOMAD festival and an environmental summit.
+Such a spiritual summit would include representatives of all spiritual paths and atheism and agnosticism and humanism.
+Small spiritual paths could have an umbrella council with representatives from each which would choose a representative (not leader, representative) who would represent them at the main summit.
 This spiritual summit would advise the political summit somewhat, but the political summit would set out minimum global law standards that individuals and groups including religious organizations worldwide would have to meet.
 I guess penalties for not meeting them could be loss of tax free status for the religious organization in some or most or all jurisdictions, and of course if they are breaking the law the leader(s) could be charged.
-Such standards would incorporate updated international human (including women) rights and environmental standards and animal rights standards and would require tolerance of other paths also meeting the standards.
-But beyond such minimum standards (which many paths exceed in theory at least) there would be lots of loving diversity, many petals on the rose.
-My suggestions so far (and you can think of your own) for agenda items for such a political summit are below, and are largely derived by me from the messages on essential messages, which also could be considered by the political summit somewhat and the spiritual summit some more, I hope, but I cannot enforce that.
+Such standards would incorporate updated international human (including women's) rights and environmental standards and animal rights standards and would require tolerance of other paths also meeting the standards.
+But beyond such minimum standards (which many paths already exceed in theory at least) there would be lots of loving diversity, many petals on the rose.
+My suggestions so far (and you can think of your own) for agenda items for such a political summit are below, and are largely derived by me from the messages on main messages, which also could be considered by the political summit somewhat and the spiritual summit some more, I hope, but I cannot enforce that.

-The messages below are also among my essential messages (i.e. the ones I am pushing).
+The messages below are also among my essential messages.
 There is some duplication within this page and between this and the main messages page.

-1. no form of blood sacrifice including of humans and of non-humans and that includes sacrifice not involving blood-letting.
-(By sacrifice not involving blood-letting I mean by means such as strangling, drowning, burning, poisoning, perhaps other, not involving spilling of blood and I mention that since some may think the term blood sacrifice means just when there is spilling of blood.)
-This is partly because those who indulge in sacrifice of non-humans may be tempted on the slippery slope to human sacrifice.
-But also (I think, I divined this point but not the rest of this message or any other of my messages) the magickal effectiveness of blood sacrifice has been turned off.
+1. no form of blood sacrifice including of humans and of non-humans.
 This message against blood sacrifice extends to any, if any, forms of food offerings that do constitute a thinly-veiled form of time-delayed (no magickal/spiritual intent at time of slaughter but added later, but effectively time-delayed blood sacrifice) blood sacrifice and perhaps not all forms of food offerings do (maybe none do).
 Similarly, if ritual slaughter, e.g. Jewish ritual slaughter, is a thinly-veiled form of blood sacrifice I am against that, but I do not know all the details of that so do not know if it is a thinly veiled form of blood sacrifice or not.
 It also should be discussed whether Christian communion is a time-delayed veiled form of blood sacrifice.

 2. no clitorectomy (or clitoridectomy, however it is spelled)